ryankillian/timeline/README.md

 - **YouTube Links**: Direct links to each performance.
 - **✨**: Indicates videos posted on the official <a href="https://www.youtube.com/@richiehawtin/featured" >Richie Hawtin YouTube channel</a>.

-**Note**: This repository is not an official Richie Hawtin product.
-It serves to make selecting and viewing live shows on YouTube easier.
+Note: This timeline is not exhaustive.
+It primarily includes official shows and a few others that are particularly noteworthy.
+The repository is not an official Richie Hawtin product but aims to make selecting and listening to live shows on YouTube easier.